 Council tax energy rebate

-As part of the government’s initiative to help households with rising energy costs, a £150 utility energy rebate has been announced for certain households - the deadline for this has now passed.
+As part of the government’s initiative to help households with rising energy costs, a £150 utility energy rebate was announced for certain households - the deadline for this has now passed.

 Manage your council tax online

 You can manage your council tax online by creating a portal account.
 The portal gives you full access to your account where you can notify us of changes and apply for discounts and exemptions.

 You can also let us know if you are moving house.

 Tell us you're moving

 If you are moving home within Havant, leaving or moving into Havant, you can tell us online and we will amend your council tax bill.